health-and-care-developer-network/fhir-reference-server/README.md

 ## Release Notes

+> ### v1.2.1 (17/04/2018)
+> - handle exceptions arising when sorting events for event dialog
+> - improve logging in the event of a failure

 > ### v1.2.0 (23/03/2018)
 > - minor changes to allow use of reference server and profile renderer version 1.2.0